-■ ING's partnership with AXA reached another milestone in 2019 by going live with its global platform, which will provide home, mobility and health insurance services in six markets via the mobile app.
+• ING's partnership with AXA reached another milestone in 2019 by going live with its global platform, which will provide home, mobility and health insurance services in six markets via the mobile app.
 The first product launched on the platform is home insurance, delivered by the ING mobile app in Italy.
 This is in addition to the six products launched outside the platform in 2019.
 Yolt, ING's personal finance aggregator, reached over one million users and was chosen as the best personal finance app at the International Payments Awards 2019.
 The launch of instant payments in Netherlands and Belgium, enabling money to be available in five seconds to the beneficiary every moment of the day all year round.
-Introduction of ApplePay to enhanced the experience of our mobile app In order to improve the credit decision process for Wholesale Banking clients, ING has invested in Flowcast.
+Introduction of ApplePay to enhanced the experience of our mobile app users.
+In order to improve the credit decision process for Wholesale Banking clients, ING has invested in Flowcast.
 This is a start-up that uses machine learning algorithms to create predictive models that reduce risk and unlock credit to businesses.
-Major milestone achieved in the blockchain area: ING joined a consortium with MineHub to develop a blockchain-based platform that would help ING clients in the metals and mining sector to lower costs, increase transparency and contribute to sustainable production and trading.
+Major milestone achieved in the blockchain area : ING joined a consortium with MineHub to develop a blockchain-based platform that would help ING clients in the metals and mining sector to lower costs, increase transparency and contribute to sustainable production and trading.
 First client transaction completed on Komgo, a platform that digitalises and streamlines trade and commodity finance.
-People The Organisation Health Index (OHI) survey carried out 2019 showed room for improvement.
+The Organisation Health Index (OHI) survey carried out 2019 showed room for improvement.
 The overall health score is a performance indicator measuring organisational health relative to a global benchmark of 1,900 companies.
-Although ING continues to outperform our peers in most areas, there was a decline in the 2019 results.